Correlation Between First Northwest and First Capital

 Pair Corralation between First Northwest and First Capital

-Given the investment horizon of 90 days First Northwest Bancorp is expected to under-perform the First Capital.
-But the stock apears to be less risky and, when comparing its historical volatility, First Northwest Bancorp is 1.13 times less risky than First Capital.
-The stock trades about -0.19 of its potential returns per unit of risk.
-The First Capital is currently generating about -0.11 of returns per unit of risk over similar time horizon.
-If you would invest 4,808 in First Capital on April 24, 2025 and sell it today you would lose (924.00) from holding First Capital or give up 19.22% of portfolio value over 90 days.
+Given the investment horizon of 90 days First Northwest Bancorp is expected to generate 0.93 times more return on investment than First Capital.
+However, First Northwest Bancorp is 1.07 times less risky than First Capital.
+It trades about -0.06 of its potential returns per unit of risk.
+First Capital is currently generating about -0.12 per unit of risk.
+If you would invest 891.00 in First Northwest Bancorp on May 26, 2025 and sell it today you would lose (91.00) from holding First Northwest Bancorp or give up 10.21% of portfolio value over 90 days.

 Time Period | 3 Months [change] |